Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 ![Admin Settings Store](../../Assets/Screenshots/POS/Management/Stores/Store/AdminSettings/AdminSettings.png "[Admin Settings Store]")

 All settings are also available as Global setting.
 Note that if you change a setting via this tab, it will apply only to the selected store.
-For detailed information, see the documentation of the [Global settings](./02a_GlobalSettings.md)
+For detailed information, see the documentation of the [Global settings](./02a_GlobalSettings.md).

 **Settings not part of the global settings**

 #### Customer number of store for reordering

-*Venduo POS > Management > Tab STORES > Select Store > Tab Admin Settings*
+*Venduo POS > Management > Tab STORES > Select Store > Tab Admin Settings > Menu entry Customer number of store for reordering*

 ![Customer number](../../Assets/Screenshots/POS/Management/Stores/Store/AdminSettings/AdminSettings08.png "[Customer number]")